Buffalo Bills safety Damar Hamlin cleared to resume full activities

 According to Beane, Hamlin has seen multiple specialists and they are all in agreement that he can resume full activities.

-Hamlin made his return to Highmark Stadium ahead of Buffalo's AFC Divisional round matchup against the Cincinnati Bengals on January 22.
+Hamlin made his return to Highmark Stadium ahead of Buffalo's AFC divisional round matchup against the Cincinnati Bengals on Jan.
+22.

 In February, Hamlin was announced as the winner of the NFLPA's Alan Page Community Award and he paid tribute to those who had a hand in giving him a second chance at life at "NFL Honors."